Blinds buying guide

 5. How do I keep my blinds clean?

 As a rule, most blinds can be dusted, and fabric blinds can be vacuumed using a brush attachment.
-Many roller and Venetian blinds can be wiped clean.
-You can also purchase special blind cleaning kits and dusters, designed for getting between the slats of Venetian blinds.
+Many roller and Venetian blinds can be wiped clean, or use our Venetian blind slat cleaner.

 6. Safety Advice